czukowski/gol/README.md

 php bin/index.php
 ```

-The initial world state used by default is `small-world.xml`.
+The initial world seed used by default is hardcoded (for now) in `bin/index.php`.

 Rules
 -----